. . . . is the author of thriller-mystery short stories and a recently-completed full length novel.

 About the author

-Sam Rockford grew up in the intelligence community with a father in Army Counter Intelligence Corps, and moved with him to many U.S. States and foreign countries.
+In his younger years Sam Rockford grew up in the intelligence community with a father in Army Counter Intelligence Corps, and moved with him to many U.S. States and foreign lands.
 Dinner conversations included off-the-record accounts of actual CIC operations.

 In later years Sam went to work for a government contractor requiring a Secret clearance.
 He avidly researched terrorist activities and visited sites of terrorist attacks.
-As a devoted reader of history books and a constant traveler to intriguing places around the world, he came to realize that most people—even in Arab countries—did not want to be caught up in terrorist violence.
-Yet the small but dedicated cadres of terrorists have had an over-sized impact on our lives.
+As a devoted reader of history books and a constant traveler to unique places around the world, he came to realize that most people—even in Arab countries—did not want to be caught up in terrorist violence.
+Yet the small but dedicated cadres of terrorists have had an over-sized impact on their lives and on our lives.

 Sam’s thrillers are about people caught up in compelling conflicts having high stakes, fascinating villains and adrenaline-pumping tension that culminates in unexpected conclusions.
 And his mysteries reveal people spurred on by a tragic crime to take on the role of detective, ingeniously interpreting clues to track and confront a cunning adversary.
 There are, of course, many ways to mix those two worlds.
 All these things create the immersive experience of his stories.